-Table of Contents:
+Table of Co ntents:

 I. Introduction and Executive Summary Page 1

 II.
 Definitions Page 2

 III.
 Current Market Conditions Page 4

 IV.
-Valuation Page 33
+Valuation Page 28

-V. Covenants Page 36
+V. Covenants Page 31

-Morten Beyer & Agnew ("mba") has been retained by United Airlines, Inc. (the "Client") to provide a Desktop Appraisal to determine the Current Base Value of sixteen (16) aircraft (collectively "Subject Aircraft"), as of December 31, 2017.
+Morten Beyer & Agnew ("mba") has been retained by United Airlines, Inc. (the "Client") to provide a Desktop Appraisal to determine the Base Values at Delivery of twenty-five (25) aircraft (collectively "Subject Aircraft"), as of December 31, 2018.
 The Subject Aircraft are fully identified in Section IV of this Report.

-In performing this Appraisal, mba relied on industry knowledge and intelligence, confidentially obtained data points, its market expertise and current analysis of market trends and conditions, along with value information from its semiannual Future Aircraft Values ("FAV") publication redbook - October 2017.
+In performing this Appraisal, mba relied on industry knowledge and intelligence, confidentially obtained data points, its market expertise and current analysis of market trends and conditions, along with value information from its quarterly publication REDBOOK - Q4 2018

-Based on the information set forth in this Report, it is mba's opinion that the total Current Base Value of the Subject Aircraft are as follows and as set forth in Section IV.
+Based on the information set forth in this Report, it is mba's opinion that the Base Value at Delivery of the Subject Aircraft is as set forth in Section IV and that the total of such Base Values is as follows:

-Current Base Value (US\$) Sixteen (16) Aircraft Total \$ 1,610,350,000
+Current Base Value (US\$) Twenty-Five (25) Aircraft Total \$1,680,160,000

-Section II of this report presents definitions of various terms, such as Current Base Value as promulgated by the Appraisal Program of the International Society of Transport Aircraft Trading (ISTAT).
+Section II of this report presents definitions of various terms, such as Base Value as promulgated by the Appraisal Program of the International Society of Transport Aircraft Trading (ISTAT).
 ISTAT is a non-profit association of management personnel from banks, leasing companies, airlines, manufacturers, brokers, and others who have a vested interest in the commercial aviation industry and who have established a technical and ethical certification program for expert appraisers.